Curb Weight

 Logistics Term

 Curb weight is a vehicle's total weight, including all the standard equipment and a tank full of fuel.
-It’s not inclusive of the goods, people, or optional equipment.
-It’s important to know the curb weight of a vehicle if you plan to ship or tow it behind another vehicle.
-That allows you to know the trailer to use or the towing vehicle with enough strength to move it.
-Trailers have a maximum weight limit which must be adhered to.
-Therefore, the carrier has to know the car's curb weight to know how many can be shipped on one trailer in a single trip.
+It's not inclusive of the goods, people, or optional equipment.
+It's essential to know the curb weight of a vehicle if you plan to ship or tow it behind another vehicle.

 The Essentials to Understanding Freight Shipping